 "The Big Both Ways", Alaska, canning factories, chase, crime, economy, Historical Fiction, Inland Passage, John Straley, labor, logging, murder, noir, Northwest Coast, on-the-run, reading, suspense, The Depression, unionizing

-Their flight choices narrow to the challenge of the physically and strategically punishing Inland Passage.
-Rowing every unexpected, blistering, flooding and threatening moment of the journey with them is riveting.
-Not only do they know nothing about “messing about in boats”; the peculiar geography, people and customs of the Passage are totally alien.
-As are the inevitable myths and cultures of such isolated areas.
-Ranging from mad hermits to raging conservative to outright criminals, they are equally threatening.
-And all through this tense action, the story of a time and place just roars through.
+It is riveting rowing every unexpected, blistering, flooding and threatening moment of the journey with them.
+They are not only ignorant of “messing about in boats”; the peculiar geography, people and customs of the Passage are totally, vengefully, alien.
+As are the peculiar myths and cultures of such isolated areas.
+Threats range from mad hermits to raging conservatives (not such unfamiliar types in our day), to criminals.

 The beauty part for a reader is how Straley moves around people, era and places with such conviction.
 The vivid geography- and history-driven plot, the changed world around them, and the variety of characters who are not the same on the last pages as they’d been on the first, leave you with an indelibly rich experience.